HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Nursing/Perioperative Nurse.md

 Welcome to the Perioperative Nurse Interview Preparation !
 This resource is designed to help you ace your Perioperative Nurse interviews with confidence.

+A perioperative nurse plays a critical role in the healthcare system, working closely with surgical teams to ensure the safe and efficient delivery of patient care before, during, and after surgical procedures.
+These highly skilled nurses have a deep understanding of the surgical process and are responsible for preparing patients for surgery, monitoring their vital signs, administering medications, and providing emotional support.
+They also collaborate with other healthcare professionals to develop and implement care plans, educate patients and their families about post-operative care, and assist in surgical interventions.
+Perioperative nurses possess excellent communication and critical thinking skills, as well as a compassionate nature, making them an essential part of the healthcare team.

 ## 🚀 Overview

 Whether you're a seasoned Perioperative Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Perioperative Nurse interviews to help you prepare and succeed.